jtommi/serialroomba/README.md

 - side_brush_pwm
 - vacuum_pwm

+### LEDs (Opcode: 139)

+"This command controls the LEDs common to all models of Roomba 500."

+### Scheduling LEDs (Opcode: 162)

+"This command controls the state of the scheduling LEDs present on the Roomba 560 and 570."

+### Digital LEDs Raw (Opcode: 163)

+"This command controls the four 7 segment displays on the Roomba 560 and 570."

+### Digit LEDs ASCII (Opcode: 164)

+"This command controls the four 7 segment displays on the Roomba 560 and 570 using ASCII character codes."

+### Buttons (Opcode: 165)

+"This command lets you push Roomba’s buttons.
+The buttons will automatically release after 1/6th of a second."

 ### Song (Opcode: 140)

 "This command lets you specify up to four songs to the OI that you can play at a later time.
 Each song is